cashshuffle/spec/CASHFUSION.md

 Note that even if the transactions is missing inputs at this point, we still continue to phase 6, because we need to collect signatures in order to process blame.

 ## Phase 6.
-Covert announcement of signatures
+Covert Announcement of Signatures

 In this phase, players should convertly announce their transaction signatures (again using TOR), sending 9 different signatures (one for each input) using the following message: